ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 * main_service
 * helm-charts/main_service

-This is implemented in the following structure in the inventory:
+The content is implemented in the inventory by using the following structure:

 ```
 /